Soothing. That’s what comes to my mind when I think of Tom Kha Gai, aka Thai Coconut Chicken Soup with Galangal. It calms my heart with every bite.

 But as you know my dear Thai hubby isn’t a fan of coconut milk in his dinner.
 But last week my sweet friend gave birth to a little baby boy.
 I texted her to ask what Thai dish she wanted me to make for her, and she replied, “Anything coconutty please!!”

-So per her request, I got to make Tom Kha Gai!
+Per her request, I got to make Tom Kha Gai!

 What makes this dish stand out is the kha, or galangal.
 I like to think of it as the big brother to ginger.
 In my humble opinion, it’s tougher and stronger than ginger and doesn’t mind taking the lead.
-So make sure you add lots of it to your soup to accentuate its awesome flavor.
+Make sure you add lots of it to your soup to accentuate its awesome flavor.

 And quick tip with the Thai chilies when using them in any Thai soup.
 Make sure you not only smash them, but smash them so their insides ooze out a little.